-- 57. For the purposes of Article 21(3) of Regulation (EU) 2017/2402, interest rates that should be considered to be an adequate reference basis for referenced interest payments should include all of the following: - (a) interbank rates including the Libor, Euribor and other recognised benchmarks; - (b) rates set by monetary policy authorities, including FED funds rates and central banks' discount rates; - (c) sectoral rates reflective of a lender's cost of funds, including standard variable rates and internal interest rates that directly reflect the market costs of funding of a bank or a subset of institutions, to the extent that sufficient data are provided to investors to allow them to assess the relation of the sectoral rates to other market rates.
+- 57. For the purposes of Article 24(16) of Regulation (EU) 2017/2402, interest rates that should be considered to be an adequate reference basis for referenced interest payments should include all of the following: - (a) interbank rates including Libor, Euribor, their successors and other recognised benchmarks; - (b) rates set by monetary policy authorities, including FED funds rates, and central bank's discount rates; - (c) sectoral rates reflective of a lender's cost of funds including standard variable rates and internal interest rates that directly reflect the market costs of funding of a bank or a sub-set of institutions, to the extent that sufficient data are provided to investors to allow them to assess the relation of the sectoral rates to other market rates; - (d) with respect to referenced interest payments under the ABCP transaction's liabilities, interest rates reflective of an ABCP programme's cost of funds.